clyze/build-tools/README.md

   (such as .pro files).
 On Android, these are optional and will be autodetected if left empty.

+* String _ruleFile_: the rule file to use for automated repackaging.

 * String _useSourcesJar_: a sources JAR archive to be posted instead of using the output of the `sourcesJar` Gradle task.
 Used in Ant interoperability.